MASILab/DeepN4/README.md

 # DeepN4
-Pytorch implementation of DeepN4, from the paper: DeepN4: Learning ITKN4 Bias Field Correction for T1 weighted Images We propose **DeepN4**, a 3D UNet to generate Bias Field for T1w images and inturn correct T1w images for inhomogeneities.
+Pytorch implementation of DeepN4, from the paper: DeepN4: Learning ITKN4 Bias Field Correction for T1 weighted Images.
+We propose **DeepN4**, a 3D UNet to generate Bias Field for T1w images and inturn correct T1w images for inhomogeneities.

 <p align="center">